kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • County where the marriage license was issued.

-Note: Marriage records are more difficult to find than other public records because they contain personal information of the parties and their maintenance is critical if alterations are to be made.
+Note: Marriage records are more difficult to find than other public records because they contain personal information of the parties, and their maintenance is critical if alterations are to be made.
 Therefore, they may not be readily accessible through government sources or public third-party websites.

 How to Find Marriage Records in Kentucky

-For the Office of Vital Statistics, interested parties can visit the Office’s website or go to the physical address at:
+For the Office of Vital Statistics, interested parties can visit the office’s website or go to the physical address at:

 Office of Vital Statistics